There are some brand names that just seem to stick with us.

 It’s not just offensive words you want to avoid.
 Other products or companies with the same name could cause you problems too.
 If you find that you are still stuck with finding a name, try using a powerful brand name generator to act as a springboard for creativity.

 You Got The Name… Now What?

 So, you think you’ve come up with the perfect brand name?
 Not so fast!
-Once you have a contender that looks set to be crowned as your new brand name, it’s worth letting your whole team know.
+Once you have a contender that looks set to be crowned the winner, it’s worth letting your whole team know.

 What will your competitors think about your new brand name?
-You’ll no doubt want them to be green with envy over just how excellent it is – you certainly don’t want their ears to prick up thinking that it reminds them of something… like their own name!
+You’ll no doubt want them to be green with envy over just how excellent it is.
+However, you certainly don’t want their ears to prick up thinking that it reminds them of something… like their own name!

 Your brand name needs to be unique to ensure it doesn’t infringe on any of your competitors’ copyright.
 Not only could this put you in some hot (legal) water, but it might also end up confusing for your target market.

 Although choosing a new brand name can be a frustrating, labor-intensive process, if you stick to the process outlined above, you should be able to choose a great name without too many hiccups.

 Remember, this isn’t the place to cut corners — creating a fantastic, memorable brand name is part of the foundation of any successful company.
 Once you have a strong name in place, it will be a lot easier to build a reliable brand around it going forward.

 That being said, a good name is just a small part of building a strong brand.
 Read why brand tracking should also matter.